 This parameter is only been evaluated in digital mode.
 Depending on the settings of 'DMR Service' -> 'Group call hang time' and 'Private call hang time', a sound will be played (if this parameter is set to on), whenever the corresponding time period has exceeded.

-Default: On

-Off Turn off Call hang up

-Options : On Turn on Call hang up
+Options: On Turn on Call hang up Turn off Call hang up Off Default: On